-When the upper block is fixed to the lower one, and we pull the lower block again and release it, so something different will happen.
-The blocks will hit a stop.
-The lower block will remain stationary and the upper block will move on beacuse of inertia.
+When the upper block is fixed to the lower one, and we pull the lower block again and release it, so something different happens.
+The blocks hits a stop.
+The lower block remains stationary and the upper block moves on because of inertia.
+Newton himself said that his laws were based on the foundations of his predecessors, one of whom we have already mentioned: Galileo Galilei.
+He imagined and idealized world - a world without friction - and he recognized that it could lead to a more accurate and richer understanding of the real world.